tarun91vas/tarun91vas.github.io/aboutme.md

 <p class="about-text">
 <span class="fa fa-heart about-icon"></span>
 Running, Music and MMA are things that help me calm down.
 Travelling and trekking for all time high.
-And a good time spent on exploring things (Anything).
+And a good time is spent on exploring things (Anything).
 </p>
 </div>